mozilla/addons-server/docs/topics/install-zamboni/elasticsearch.rst

 *I got a CircularReference error on .search()* - check that a whole object is not being passed into the filters, but rather just a field's value.

-*I indexed something into ElasticSearch, but my query returns nothing* - check whether the query contains upper-case letters or hyphens.
+*I indexed something into Elasticsearch, but my query returns nothing* - check whether the query contains upper-case letters or hyphens.
 If so, try lowercasing your query filter.
 For hyphens, set the field's mapping to not be analyzed::